uiceds/cee-492-term-project-fall-2022-cmyy/manuscript.md

 ## Concrete crack detection

+![
+**A square image at actual size and with a bottom caption.**
+Loaded from the latest version of image on GitHub.
+](../image/square.png "Square image")

 In our group project, we trained two models:
 1. Concrete crack detection based on convolutional neural network (CNN)